Ten Bourbon terms you should know to upgrade your whiskey conversation

 White dog: it’s the whiskey before it goes into the barrel, also known as white whiskey since it hasn’t browned in a barrel yet.

 Flipper: someone that resells bottles on secondary markets for profit.
-They are tipically looked down upon purists.
+They are typically looked down upon purists.

-So, ready to get your bourbon conversation to the next level?
+So, are you ready to get your bourbon conversation to the next level?